malreynolds/malreynolds.github.io/_posts/2018-02-20-educational-codeforces-round-1.markdown

 # [Problem C - Nearest Vectors](http://codeforces.com/contest/598/problem/C)
 We're given a set of vectors in a 2D plane, all starting at the origin and we're asked to find a pair of vectors with smallest non-oriented(positive) between them.

-An obvious solution would be to brute force all combinations of vectors and find the angles between each combination in two nested loops, storing the smallest value.
+An obvious solution would be to brute force all possible pairs of vectors and find the angles between each combination in two nested loops, storing the smallest value.
 Note that this isn't going to work, because the complexity is \\( \mathcal{O}(n^2) \\), which will give us TLE on the given input size.

-Insteaed, we can treat this as a sorting problem.
+Instead, we can treat this as a sorting problem.
 We can find the angle each vector makes with the x axis and sort on that.
 Then, we can iterate through every consecutive pair of vectors and find the angles between them, storing the smallest result.
 Since the vectors are sorted, we're guaranteed that the angle each vector makes with it's two adjacent vectors is the smallest angle that vector makes with any other vector in the input data.

+The overall complexity here is dominated by the sorting term, and C++ **sort()** is \\(\mathcal{O}(n \log(n)) \\).

 To find the angle between a vector and it's x axis, we can use the **atan2()** function.

 ### Solution (C++)
 We're using a struct to store the angle the vector makes with the x axis, as well as the index of the vector for convenience and we use the builtin sort in C++.
-Everything else is as described above.
+Another thing to keep in mind is that we need to lose **long double** type, otherwise we lose precision.

 {% highlight c++ %}
 #include <iostream>